lukyy106/VUT-FIT/IPP/README.md

   * Semantic check
   * Interprets code
 * test.php
-  * Tests parse and interpret witch included test and visualizes it
+  * Tests parse and interpret with included test and visualizes it

 Obtained points 10.3/13